Cartheur-Voice/voice-emotion-detector/README.md

 ## About

-This project is an _emotional classification_ example to illustrate the sophistication of an _Emotional Toys_ product that utilizes the RAVDESS dataset to classify emotions from audio files genrated during a live session.
+This project is an _emotional classification_ example to illustrate the sophistication of an _Emotional Toys_ product that trains upon an audio-only RAVDESS dataset leveraging machine learning to classify the emotions of the person sitting-at the microphone.
 It consists of a classifier algorithm library and a console application - it is easily convertible to a Test.

 ## Project structure